wombleton/gitlaw-nz/acts/C/Civil Defence Emergency Management Act 2002.md

     *   (b) the termination of a state of emergency under [section 72][96].

-    (6) For the purposes of this section, **7 days after the time and date on which the extension of the state of emergency comes into force** means a period that---
+    (6) For the purposes of this section, _7 days after the time and date on which the extension of the state of emergency comes into force_ means a period that---

     *   (a) begins immediately after the time of the day on which the extension comes into force; and

     *   (b) ends immediately before the same time of the day on the date that is 7 days after the day on which the extension comes into force.

-    Section 71: replaced, on 25 March 2012, by [section 8][183] of the Civil Defence Emergency Management Amendment Act 2012 (2012 No 6).
+    Section 71: replaced, on 25 March 2012, by [section 8][191] of the Civil Defence Emergency Management Amendment Act 2012 (2012 No 6).

 ##### 72 Termination of state of emergency